“That’s not a knife… THAT’S a knife”

 Mick ‘Crocodile’ Dundee

-A decent knife is one of the essentials to carry whilst on trail.
-A knife need not be large, it doesn’t necessarily need to be expensive.
+A knife is one of the essentials to carry whilst on trail.
+A knife need not be large, it doesn’t necessarily need be expensive.
 An all singing, all dancing multi-tool is not essential, though if that is what you want to carry, then go for it.

 - Bijou SD

 - Classic Alox

 - Classic SD

 - Classic SD Emergency